storyarchive/storyarchive/README.md

   * [Contributors](#contributors)

 ## Building
-  * Install PostgreSQL and SQLite and their development libraries.
+  * Install MongoDB and its development libraries.
   * Install Rustup from [link](https://www.rustup.rs/).
     * During installation specify ```nightly``` as the toolchain.
   * Install cargo-make with ```cargo install cargo-make```.
+    * Cargo-Make will install the other tools when needed.
   * Clone this repository and enter it.
-  * Run ```cargo make```.
+  * Run ```cargo read```.

 ## Installation
-StoryArchive also comes with prebuilt preleases (excluding the required database libraries).
+StoryArchive also comes with prebuilt releases (excluding the required database libraries).